 Go ahead and post it on social media and in your email marketing, too.
 Use the same content for a video tutorial on YouTube, and add it to a free or inexpensive webinar on the same topic.

 Don’t forget traditional marketing options; send your article to the local newspaper, the regional business journal, or a national industry magazine.
-Share your ideas with radio and TV hosts who are looking for new guests to interview.
+Share your ideas with podcast, radio, and TV hosts who are looking for new guests to interview.

-Here’s my blog post on how to start and run a mastemrind group.
+Here’s my blog post on how to start and run a mastermind group.

 Much like free content, there are many delivery methods for paid content.

-Writing: Nothing beats a book for being seen as a thought leader, especially if the book is published by a genuine publisher.
-You can consider self-publishing a book — it’s easier now than ever before.
+Nothing beats a book for being seen as a thought leader — especially if it’s via a traditional publisher.
+Also, consider self-publishing a book — it’s easier now than ever before.
 Look into getting paid to write articles for other publications or a chapter in someone else’s book.
+Ebooks are a quick way to get your information in the hands of your audience.
+(Hint: ebooks don’t need to be as long as traditionally-published physical books.
+You can create and sell a 50-page ebook easily.)

 This is where having a system or framework that organizes all your content becomes a revenue stream!

 - First, I worked one-on-one with private small business clients.
 Though it was not intentional, it did help me to design and test my “system” in the real world.
-It wasn’t like I knew I had a system for helping small business owners to set goals and create project plans.
+Truthfully, I never really acknowledged it as a system for helping small business owners to set goals and create project plans.
+It was simply my repeatable process I used all the time.
 I noticed over several years my private consulting clients kept bringing the same problems to our meetings.
+When something worked for one client, I tried it with the next client.
+If a step didn’t work, I tweaked it so the whole system worked flawlessly.
 Over time, I realized what I was teaching them could be gathered together and taught in a logical way — into a system or framework that could be easily shared with others.

 - Fourth, I wrote my full One Action Now paperback book.
 Book sales led to more people joining my paid workshop and my mastermind groups – a virtuous cycle!